Quality Assurance, Quality Control and Testing — the Basics of Software Quality Management

 The structural quality of the software is usually hard to manage: It relies mostly on the expertise of the engineering team and can be assured through code review, analysis and refactoring.
 At the same time, functional aspect can be assured through a set of dedicated quality management activities, which includes quality assurance, quality control, and testing.

 Often used interchangeably, the three terms refer to slightly different aspects of software quality management.
 Despite a common goal of delivering a product of the best possible quality, both structurally and functionally, they use different approaches to this task.

 Quality Assurance is a broad term, explained on the Google Testing Blog as “the continuous and consistent improvement and maintenance of process that enables the QC job”.
-As follows from the definition, QA focuses more on organizational aspects of the quality management, monitoring the consistency of the production process.
+As follows from the definition, QA focuses more on organizational aspects of quality management, monitoring the consistency of the production process.

 Through Quality Control the team verifies the product’s compliance with the functional requirements.
 As defined by Investopedia, it is a “process through which a business seeks to ensure that product quality is maintained or improved and manufacturing errors are reduced or eliminated”.
 This activity is applied to the finished product and performed before the product release.
 In terms of manufacturing industry, it is similar to pulling a random item from an assembly line to see if it complies with the technical specs.

 Testing is the basic activity aimed at detecting and solving technical issues in the software source code and assessing the overall product usability, performance, security, and compatibility.
 It has a very narrow focus and is performed by the test engineers in parallel with the development process or at the dedicated testing stage (depending on the methodological approach to the software development cycle).

 The concepts of quality assurance, quality control, and testing compared